A bloomin’ recap

 And for even more good stuff: New connections were made!
 My sister and my neighbour really hit it off and it seems everyone enjoyed each other’s company and everyone just had an all-around good time, which is always a treat!

 Sadly, there was one instance of the race that upset me.
 As I was running (slowly) up Doomsday Hill, I was passed by a woman around my age who was probably carrying about 20 pounds more that her frame allowed—wearing spandex shorts and a rather small running top.
 She wasn’t going much faster than me, but she was making pretty good time.
 Well, just as I got up to a group of three extremely pretty “they’re probably in a sorority” girls, I overheard them speaking rather disparagingly about the woman and all the jiggling extra bits of her.
 They were very vocal about how “people who look like that” shouldn’t be allowed to dress like that.

 Now, if that were me, I don’t think I’d have chosen that wardrobe.
-And if she were in the grocery store, I’d have probably been a little snarky (inwardly, mind you) about her choice of clothing.
+And if she were in the grocery store, I’d have probably questioned (inwardly, mind you) her choice of clothing.
 But she was running a 12K road race.
 Running it.
 And she was keeping a better pace than me or the silly commentary panel.
 If that’s the outfit she felt comfortable running in, I say wear it!

 Anyhow, it just upset me.
-And I don’t know if I’m more upset at the offenders for their judgmental comments or at myself for not saying something.
+And I don’t know if I’m more upset at the offenders for their judgemental comments or at myself for not saying something.
 Maybe it’s a tie?
 But I digress…